 Are benefits for DTI employees the same or different than those for State Merit employees?

-DTI new hires accrue 13.25 hours/mo. of annual leave (as opposed to State of Delaware employees who must have at least 15 years before reaching this rate of accrual).
+DTI employees accrue 13.25 hours/mo. of annual leave (as opposed to State of Delaware employees who must have at least 15 years before reaching this rate of accrual).
 Most benefits are comparable.
 DTI employees participate in the same State of Delaware Pension plan, same health insurance, same flexible spending, same other optional insurance coverages).
 A Merit employee’s years of service transfer to DTI.

 How will retaining Merit status affect career advancement?
+Recently Updated

 My skillset may be outdated; how will I fit in at DTI?

 During the assessment and one-on-one discussion regarding staff transition, you will have an opportunity to identify your interests, along with your knowledge, skills, and abilities.
 DTI is committed to supporting any individual in obtaining desired training that supports our mission and our agency partners’ needs.
-DTI also will have “associate level” positions in many service areas that do not have the same high bar for education, training, and certification, allowing staff a path into their preferred work interest area.
+DTI also will have “associate level” positions in many service areas that do not have the same requirements for education, training, and certification, allowing staff a path into their preferred work interest area.

 Will I lose responsibilities to more knowledgeable/skilled DTI employees once my agency is centralized?